HuSophia/husophia.github.io/_tabs/projects.md

 ---

 ### AutoNetCDF
-Software tool to streamline merging and subsetting of netCDF files, making satellite data extraction more efficient.
+- Software tool to streamline merging and subsetting of netCDF files, making satellite data extraction more efficient for NOAA scientists.

 ---